-An attribute value for Locality Name is a string, e.g. L = "Edinburgh".
+An attribute value for Locality Name is a string, e.g., L = "Edinburgh".

-''' IocalityName ATTRIBUTE ::= {

-WITH SYNTAX DirectoryString {ub-locality-name}

-ID id-at-localityName } '''
+IocalityName ATTRIBUTE ::= { SUBTYPE OF name WITH SYNTAX DirectoryString {ub-locality-name} ID id-at-localityName }

 The Collective Locality Name attribute type specifies a locality name for a collection of entries.